alberand/Blog/content/hc-05_connect_to_linux.md

 ### Pairing with the device

 First of all, I always try to connect to the HC-05 with Android phone.
+I used [Serial Bluetooth Terminal][10] to connect and send some text to the module to check that it alive.
 It always a good sign if everything going well.
 So, in case you have one try that.
 Anyway, in the linux run `bluetoothctl`:

 ```console
 $ sudo bluetoothctl